dennisfarmer/deep-music-visualizer/README.md

 # (equivalent to 'make audio merge')
 make amerge

-# see ./Makefile for additional details
+# see ./Makefile for additional rules
 ```